 CYP3A4 inhibitor drugs such as ritonavir and itraconazole, when coadministered with corticosteroids have been shown to inhibit the metabolism of corticosteroids leading to increased systemic exposure.
-The extent to which this interaction is clinically relevant depends on the dose and route of administration of the corticosteroids and the potency of the CYP3A4 inhibitor.
+The extent to which this interaction is clinically relevant depends on the dose and route of administration of the corticosteroids and the potency of the cytochrome P450 enzyme (CYP) 3A4 inhibitor.